Federal Rehabilitation Investment Tax Credit (RITC)

 - The building must be listed on the National Register, either individually or as a contributing building within a National Register Historic District, or be a contributing building to a Certified Local District (a locally designated historic district that has been certified by the National Park Service).

 - Building must be used for income producing purposes, for example office, retail, residential rental, bed and breakfast, and light manufacturing uses.
 The building must be a depreciable building and not used as a private residence.

-- Rehabilitation work itself must be undertaken according to the Secretary of the Interior's Standards for Rehabilitation.
+- Rehabilitation work itself must be undertaken according to the Secretary of the Interior's

 - The project must meet the "substantial rehabilitation test."
 This test is where the amount of money to be spent on the rehabilitation must exceed the adjusted basis of the building or $5,000, whichever is greater.
 Generally, projects must be finished within a 24-month period.